krikzz/MEGA-PRO/mappers-std/readme.txt

 Mappers with full system integration.
-Can work with IO
+Can work with IO.
+Refer to megaio-app for details about using IO

 base	- system stuff
 map_fmv - mapper used for megacolor player.
 Good start for using cartridge IO capabilities